netdata/netdata/README.md

    Trains multiple Machine-Learning (ML) models per metric to learn the behavior of each metric individually.

 5. **DETECT** (ML)<br/>
    Uses the trained machine learning (ML) models to detect outliers and mark collected samples as **anomalies**.
-Netdata stores anomaly information together with each sample and also streams it to Netdata Parents, so that the anomaly is also available at query time for the whole retention of each metric.
+Netdata stores anomaly information together with each sample and also streams it to Netdata Parents so that the anomaly is also available at query time for the whole retention of each metric.

 6. **CHECK**<br/>
    Uses its configured alerts to check the metrics for common issues and send alert notifications.